Skip to main content

 11How do I annualize my cart abandonment numbers?

-Set the "periods per year" field to match the data you entered: use 12 if your checkout counts are for one month, 52 if they are for one week, 365 for a single day, or 1 if you already entered a full year.
-The calculator multiplies both the lost revenue and the recoverable revenue by that number, turning a single snapshot into a yearly figure β€” which is usually the number that justifies investing in a recovery flow.
+Set "periods per year" to match your data: 12 for monthly checkouts, 52 for weekly, 365 for daily, or 1 for a full year already.
+The calculator multiplies lost and recoverable revenue by that number, turning a snapshot into the yearly figure that justifies a recovery flow.

 12Is a high cart abandonment rate always bad?

-Not necessarily.
-A high rate driven by lots of browsing, price-checking, and wishlist behaviour is partly normal and unavoidable.
-What matters is the recoverable portion β€” the carts abandoned because of fixable checkout friction.
-That is why this calculator pairs the rate with lost revenue and a realistic recoverable figure: it tells you not just how high the rate is, but how much money is genuinely on the table to win back.
+Not necessarily — browsing and price-comparing inflate any rate.
+What matters is the recoverable slice: carts lost to fixable friction.
+This calculator pairs the rate with lost revenue and a realistic recoverable figure, so you can see how much is genuinely on the table to win back.

 Category